 When Should I Replace My Door?

 To have the most profound effect on curb appeal, many customers replace doors and windows simultaneously.
-If you’re wondering about when to replace a door to your home, the biggest tell is when your door can’t seal drafts outside.
+If you’re wondering when to replace a door to your home, the biggest tell is when your door can’t seal drafts outside.

 Old doors may also be out-of-square.
 If the bottom of the door is soft to the touch or displays any sign of weathering, it has begun to rot.

 Others replace their door because it’s ugly.
-Enough curb appeal can increase the value of your property, so one can hardly call the issue, “cosmetic.”
+Enough curb appeal can increase the value of your property, so one can hardly call the issue “cosmetic.”
 But don’t wait until you’re about to sell your home.
 The best time to get a door is while you live in your house!
 You might as well enjoy the benefits.

 Installation Time

 From an initial contract to a job’s completion, the length of the process depends on the complexity of your custom door.
-The post-Covid commercial climate has also caused these sorts of processes to require more time and money than usual.
+The post-Covid commercial climate has also caused these processes to require more time and money than usual.

 Even Big Box companies can take two months unless you’ve grabbed a door from their shelves yourself.
 Shipping can take 4-12 weeks, but installation should take no more than a day.